William Thomas (Islwyn): The Islwyn Memorial Society

 Harold Finch, the Member of Parliament for Bedwellty recounted in his book Memoirs of a Bedwellty MP that Edgar Phillips (bardic name Trefin), who was the Archdruid of the National Eisteddfod of Wales from 1960 until 1962, was particularly keen that Islwyn should be remembered in a tangible way.
 Consequently, Finch convened a meeting in November, 1967 in Blackwood to discuss the possibility.
 The meeting resulted in the creation of the Islwyn Memorial Society and the election of Finch as its first President.
-The intention of the Society was: to fix plaques at notable places associated with the poet; carry out necessary work at Babell so that it can become a cultural centre; award prizes and scholarships at local schools; and award a poetry prize at the Royal National Eisteddfod.
+The intention of the Society was 'to fix plaques at notable places associated with the poet; carry out necessary work at Babell so that it can become a cultural centre; award prizes and scholarships at local schools; and award a poetry prize at the Royal National Eisteddfod.'

 Finch documented: 'The Society organises annual special services (bilingual) in honour of the poet; and has a keen secretary in Alan Chiplin.'
 In 1971 the Society launched an appeal for £1,000 to enable the preservation of Babell.
 In 1977 the Society was registered as a charity with the objects of the advancement of education including 'the provision of prizes and/or scholarships at schools conducted as charities or those maintained by the local education authorities in the County of Gwent', 'awarding a prize annually at the Royal National Eisteddfod of Wales' and 'arranging local eisteddfodau and public lectures on the work of the Welsh poet'.
-However the Society was removed (that is, it ceased to exist) in 2013.
+However the Society was removed (i.e. it ceased to exist) in 2013.